Information Science Major at Shady Grove

 Director: Dr. Gregg Vanderheiden

 The Trace Center’s purpose is to apply engineering, computer science, disability studies, public policy, and information science to prevent the barriers to, and capitalize on the opportunities presented by current and emerging information and communication technologies.
 Our vision is of a world that is accessible and usable by people of all ages and all abilities – each experiencing ICT in a way they can understand and use.
-Founded in 1971, Trace has been a pioneer known for high-impact research and development, including access features implemented in computer operating systems, leadership in the development of Web Content Accessibility Guidelines, and many other accessibility standards, and techniques used to increase the accessibility of self-service kiosks in post offices, train stations, and airports.
+Founded in 1971, Trace has been a pioneer known for high-impact research and development, including access features implemented in computer operating systems, leadership in the development of Web Content Accessibility Guidelines, and many other accessibility standards and techniques used to increase the accessibility of self-service kiosks in post offices, train stations, and airports.
 Trace is currently a leader in the development and large-scale deployment of a Global Public Inclusive Infrastructure that combines cloud computing, web, and platform services to make online information and services available for people facing accessibility barriers.

 Careers in Information Science

-Interested in working with data to find novel information that can help guide strategic decision making or help others analyze data?
+Interested in working with data to find novel information that can help guide strategic decision-making or help others analyze data?
 Below are some examples of positions you could have with links to information about salary, position description, and popular employers:

 Want to work with individuals and teams to understand their information needs and their expectations for tools and applications they will use to work with information?
 You might be interested in a position like:

-If you are looking for a job where you work to gather, organize, disseminate information to members of an organization to address their information needs, you should look for positions like:
+If you are looking for a job where you work to gather, organize, and disseminate information to members of an organization to address their information needs, you should look for positions like: